Ruqqus-API/ruqqus-js/README.md

 ## License

-MIT © 2020 Kyle Prince
+MIT © 2020 Kyle Prince, Panjkrc

+*As of February 22, 2021,* [acikek](https://github.com/acikek) *is no longer a maintainer of the project.*